alibaba/bifrostui/packages/bui-core/src/Portal/index.en-US.md

 ### Prohibit Portal

-Have access to`disablePortal` children are rendered in the parent node instead of the container
+You can use 'disabling Portal' to render children in the parent node instead of in the container

 ```tsx
 import React from 'react';